Attribinter/Attribinter.Parameters.Representations.Constructor/README.md

-# Paraminter.Parameters.Representations.Normal
+# Paraminter.Parameters.Representations.Method

-Adds representations of normal parameters to `Paraminter`.
+Adds representations of method parameters to `Paraminter`.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.